Bayley (wrestler): SmackDown Women's Champion and Heel Turn (2019–2021)

-On the June 5 episode of SmackDown, Bayley and Banks defeated Alexa Bliss and Nikki Cross to win the Women's Tag Team Championship for the second time, making Bayley a double champion.
+Bayley and Banks defeated Alexa Bliss and Nikki Cross to win the Women's Tag Team Championship for the second time on the June 5 episode of SmackDown, making Bayley a double champion.
 At Backlash on June 14, Bayley and Banks retained the titles in a triple threat tag team match against Bliss and Cross and The IIconics.
-Bayley successfully defended her title twice against Nikki Cross, first at The Horror Show at Extreme Rules on July 19, and then on the July 31 episode of SmackDown.
+Bayley successfully defended her title against Cross on July 19 at The Horror Show at Extreme Rules and on the July 31 episode of SmackDown.
 She also retained her title against Asuka at SummerSlam on August 23.
 At Payback on August 30, Bayley and Banks lost the Women's Tag Team Championship against the newly formed team of Nia Jax and Shayna Baszler.
 On the September 4 episode of SmackDown, after failing to win the titles in a rematch, Bayley turned on Banks once again by attacking her, disbanding their team.
-At Clash of Champions on September 27, after retaining her title against Asuka, she was attacked by Banks.
-On the October 9 episode of SmackDown, Bayley retained against Banks via disqualification, and in a backstage segment later that night, Banks challenged Bayley to another title match at Hell in a Cell inside the eponymous structure, which was confirmed the next day.
-At the event on October 25, Bayley lost the SmackDown Women's Championship to Sasha Banks by submission, ending her reign at 380 days.
-At Survivor Series on November 22, Bayley was the self-appointed captain of team SmackDown, but was eliminated by Peyton Royce.
+At Clash of Champions on September 27, Bayley again retained the title against Asuka before she was attacked by Banks.
+On the October 9 episode of SmackDown, Bayley retained the title against Banks via disqualification, and in a backstage segment later that night, Banks challenged Bayley to another title match at Hell in a Cell inside the namesake structure, which was confirmed the next day.
+At the event on October 25, Bayley lost the SmackDown Women's Championship to Banks by submission, ending her reign at 380 days.
+At Survivor Series on November 22, Bayley was the self-appointed captain of Team SmackDown, but was eliminated by Peyton Royce.

-At the Royal Rumble on January 31, 2021, Bayley was the first entrant, but was eliminated by eventual winner Bianca Belair.
-On the second night of WrestleMania 37 on April 11, Bayley came out and started insulting the hosts Hulk Hogan and Titus O'Neil, only to get beaten up by The Bella Twins.
-Bayley would then start a feud with Belair, facing her for the SmackDown Women's Championship at WrestleMania Backlash on May 16 and at Hell in a Cell inside of the eponymous structure on June 20, both in a losing effort.
+On January 31, 2021, at Royal Rumble, Bayley was the first entrant in the titular match, eliminating Ruby Riott before she was eliminated by eventual winner Bianca Belair.
+Bayley unsuccessfully challenged Belair for the SmackDown Women's Championship at WrestleMania Backlash on May 16 and at Hell in a Cell inside of the namesake structure on June 20.
 She was booked to face Belair again in an "I Quit" match at Money in the Bank on July 18, but on July 9, WWE announced that Bayley suffered a torn ACL during training at the WWE Performance Center in Orlando that would sideline her for nine months.
 After the 2021 WWE Draft, she was left undrafted due to the injury, therefore making her a free agent.